 I wish to apply to become a presenter with 3BBR FM, based on the information given here and confirm all details on this form are correct.
 I have also read the "3BBR Presenter Agreement" and will complete this form at my interview.

-Signed:
+This Signed:

-Print Name:

-Date:
+Date: ie W

-Kind Regards

-3BBR Programming & Production
+unde Kind Regards, 3BBR Program nming & Production

 Office Use Only Date Received/ 202 Additional Info Attached?
 Yes / No Action Req.
 Yes / No Board Approved